Gaius Fabricius Luscinus

+In Boethius' Consolation of Philosophy, Fabricius is used in the poem of Bk.
+II, Ch.
+7 as an example of a great man whose fame brought him no advantage, being either in heaven (and thus above earthly ambitions) or dead "body and soul", with the personified Philosophy asking, "Where now are the bones of staunch Fabricius?"

 In the Purgatorio of Dante's Divine Comedy, Canto XX depicted Fabricius as an example of virtue opposing Avarice, as the Pilgrim and Virgil trek through the realm of Purgatory, also galvanizing the connection between poverty and asceticism.
 They say his principles were so deeply embedded within his character that he suffered intense impoverishment, and that he died a pauper and had to be buried by the state.
 A quote wailed by a mysterious voice in Canto XX 24-27 reveals this: "O Good Fabricius, you who chose to live with virtue in your poverty, rather than live in luxury with vice."